 Her heart lifted in relief and then instantly plummeted.
 They hadn’t caught the true killer, though, had they?
 Her hands were clean, but all she could see was Annabelle’s blood.

 “Hetty!
 Stop calling me Miss Kettering!” she blurted.
 She glared at him.
 The spittle on her lips felt like fire.
 Why was he here?

 “Hetty, are you alright?”
-Officer Rayne stepped toward her.
-He squinted and honed his attention on her.
+Officer Rayne stepped toward her, squinting.

 “Stop that.
 You’re going to hurt yourself,” Officer Rayne said and grabbed her hands.
-His hands were larger than hers and warmth emanated from them, so strong that it was a shock for her to learn how cold she was, not just physically but inside where her spirit resided.
+His hands were larger than hers, and warmth emanated from them, so strong that it was a shock for her to learn how cold she was, not just physically but inside where her spirit resided.
 She fought accepting his warmth.
-She needed to stay cold.
-This was part of her punishment.
-She deserved to be cold and broken.
-Just like Annabelle.
+This icy cold was part of her punishment because she deserved to be cold and broken, just like Annabelle.

 “I killed her,” Hetty said and raised her eyes to his, begging for him to connect the clues.
 She wrenched her hands free.
 “I’m the one who told her to take the underground.
 I did!”
 She jabbed her index finger into her chest.
 “I did!
 I did!”